 The Dutch Graveyard is a Dutch mausoleum at St Paul’s Hill.
-It was firstly used in 1670-1682 and later in 1818-1838.
-It became the resting place for 5 Dutch and 33 British naval personnel and wives of army officers.
+It was firstly used between 1670 and 1682 and later between 1818 and 1838.
+It became the resting place for 5 Dutch and 33 British naval personnel and wives of those army officers.

 Location: Jalan Kota (There is no shortcut from Malacca Sultanate Palace.
 You will need to walk through the back of Christ Church, turn right and walk around 200m)

-This well was built under Sultan Mansor Shah’s order in 1459 for Hang Li Poh who married the Sultan.
-The well was never dry up and was the only source of water supply during the dry season.
+This well was built under Sultan Mansor Shah’s order in 1459 for Hang Li Poh, the wife of the Sultan.
+The well was never dry up and become the only source of water supply during the dry season.
 The Dutch surrounded it with stout walls in 1677 to maintain its ultimate into a wishing well.
 It is said that those who throw coins into it will return here time and again.

 Location: Jalan Puteri Hang Li Poh, Kampung Bukit Cina (next to Poh San Teng Temple and this place is quite a distance from Jonker Street.
-It is faster to take a Uber ride there)
+The fastest way to get here is by Grab car or MyCar)

-Admission is free, however donations are welcomed as the owner used them to maintain this living museum.
+Admission to the museum is free, however donations are welcomed as the owner used them to maintain this museum.

 Location: Kampung Morten (This place is quite a distance from Jonker Street.
-It is faster to take a Uber ride)
+It is faster to take Grab car or MyCar to Villa Sentosa)